Kent State Golden Flashes women's basketball: Rivalries

 Kent State also had a long-standing rivalry with the Toledo Rockets during much of the 1990s and early 2000s as the teams were regularly in contention for the conference championship and met yearly in games with conference championship implications.
 The two teams consistently finished first and second in the mid-1990s with Kent State taking the regular-season titles over second-place Toledo in 1996, 1998, and 2000, and the Flashes finishing second to the Rockets in 1997 and 2001.
 Both teams split their meetings during the 1999 regular season and tied for the title.
 Kent State has played Toledo in the Mid-American Conference women's basketball tournament championship game seven times, the first in 1992 and then again for six consecutive seasons from 1996 through 2001.
 The Rockets have taken five of the seven championship game meetings and took four of the six from 1996 to 2001.
-Through 2019–20, Toledo leads the overall series 42–33.
+Through 2023–24, Toledo leads the overall series 49–35.

 Outside the Mid-American Conference, Kent State has played regional rivals Cleveland State and Youngstown State more frequently than any other teams, with both series dating back to 1976 during the Flashes' inaugural varsity season.
 Both the Vikings and Penguins are members of the Horizon League and play the Flashes on a semi-regular basis.
-Through the 2019–20 season, Kent State has played Cleveland State 29 times, with the most recent game in 2015.
+Through the 2023–24 season, Kent State has played Cleveland State 29 times, with the most recent game in 2015.
 The Flashes lead the series 16–13 following a 60–49 Cleveland State win in Kent.
-The Flashes' series with Youngstown State spans 45 games and was last played in late 2019.
-Kent State leads the series with YSU 31–14 following an overtime 82–73 KSU win in Youngstown.
+The Flashes' series with Youngstown State spans 45 games and was last played in 2022.
+Kent State leads the series with YSU 32–14 following a 68–59 KSU win at Youngstown in the opening round of the 2022 Women's National Invitation Tournament.